Clerolayne/Clerolayne/README.md

 - 👯 I’m looking to collaborate on **the continuous improvement of organizational processes through data analysis**

-- 💬 Ask me about **I began my career in the telecommunications sector, where I worked as a process analyst for mobile services.
+- 💬 Ask me about **I hold a Bachelor's degree in Industrial Engineering and began my career in the telecommunications sector as a process analyst for mobile services.
 During this time, I discovered my passion for technology and data analysis.
-However, upon observing the rapid evolution of the market and the growing demand for technology professionals, I decided to make a significant change in my career.
-I immigrated to Portugal in 2021 as a master's student and found a great opportunity in the industrial sector.
-Upon entering the sector as a planner, I realized there was a shortage of qualified professionals capable of utilizing modern technologies to optimize production processes.
-Initially, by using only my skills in Excel, Power Query, and Power BI, I began implementing data analysis solutions that improved the operational efficiency of the company.
-My work not only brought significant improvements but also positioned me as a key professional in the digital transformation of the sector.
-Currently, I am deepening my knowledge through a master's program in data modeling at the University of Porto.**
+Observing the rapid evolution of the market and the growing demand for skilled professionals in technology, I decided to make a significant shift in my career.
+In 2021, I immigrated to Portugal to pursue a master’s degree, which opened a great opportunity for me in the industrial sector.

+Upon entering the field of industrial planning, I identified a shortage of professionals equipped to apply modern technologies to optimize production processes.
+Leveraging my skills in Excel, Power Query, and Power BI, I started implementing data analysis solutions that enhanced the company’s operational efficiency.
+These improvements not only brought significant results but also positioned me as a key contributor to the sector’s digital transformation.

+Currently, I am deepening my knowledge through a master’s program in Data Modeling, Analysis, and Decision Support Systems at the University of Porto, with the aim of continuing to make a positive impact in the industry through innovative data analysis solutions.**

 - 📫 How to reach me **claudiacs.rj@gmail.com**